So, you’re looking to get your freelancing groove on, but where the hell do you start?

 4. Go networking

-But don’t go to every event thinking you’ll get instant results and lots of new clients all eager to use your services.
+But don’t go to every event thinking you’ll get instant results and lots of new clients.
 To network is to play a long game where you need patience and persistence.
 Embrace the ‘meet, like, know, trust’ principal and at some point, your name might reach your ideal client.

 5. Buddy-up with agencies